Krahos/krahos.github.io/content/blog/tdd.md

 fn sort(arr: &mut [u8]) {}
 ```
 Our function does exactly nothing, but the test is running and it's failing
 as we expect and want.
-At this point, we could also thing about the API: do
+At this point, we could also think about the API: do
 we like it like this?
 Maybe we would prefer to call our sorting function as
+`arr.sort()`, or maybe we would like to generalize it and accept any type,
-`arr.sort()`, for example.
-So we can really shape the way our code presents
+rather than just u8.
+So we can really shape the way our code presents itself
-itself even before writing it.
-In this case we are fine the way it is.
+even before writing it.
+For this simple example, we can be happy with our
+current definition.

+Now that we wrote the test and we saw it fail, let's write the minimum amount of
-We're really lazy, so let's ask some GenAI model to generate a code that passes
+code that passes the test:
-the test.
-By passing the test and the function definition and asking for bubble
-sort, this is what I got:
 ```Rust
 /// sorting.rs
 fn sort(arr: &mut [u8]) {